Prithvish04/prithvish04.github.io/_pages/homepage.md

 ### Calendar

-Feel free to send out a meeting/interview invite on the given email address. <br>
+- Feel free to send out a meeting/interview invite on the given email address. <br>
-Use the <b>Month</b> to have an overview of my calender and the <b>Week</b> to have a detailed daily view.
+- Use the <b>Month</b> to have an overview of my calender and the <b>Week</b> to have a detailed daily view. <br>
-For human resouce interviews, a prior notice of a day would be appriciated. <br>
+- For HR/non-technical interviews, a prior notice of a day would be appriciated. <br>
-For technical interviews, a prior notice of 3~4 business days would be appriciated. <br>
+- For technical interviews, a prior notice of 3~4 business days would be appriciated. <br>